Newport, RI Founded in 1982, Sail To Prevail was the first sailing program for individuals with disabilities in the United States.

 Cambridge, MA Since 2013, Sail To Prevail has partnered with the Harvard Varsity Sailing Team to provide sailing experiences on the Charles River.

 Sail To Prevail is a nonprofit that improves the lives of more than 1,000 children and adults, each summer, through sailing in our fleet of specially adapted, 20-foot sailboats.
 Our programs encourage individuals with disabilities to be active participants in the sailing experience.
 They steer the boat, grind the winches, and trim the sails.
 The measurable outcomes demonstrate increased self-confidence and leadership skills.

 Sail To Prevail is a non-profit 501(c)(3) organization.
-Since its inception, more than 20,000 children and adults have improved their lives through therapeutic sailing that focuses on mind, body and spirit.
+Since its inception, tens of thousands of children and adults have improved their lives through therapeutic sailing that focuses on mind, body and spirit.
 Scholarships are available through the generosity of Sail To Prevail’s contributors, and we are grateful to everyone who supports our mission.
 Please consider joining our efforts to help our participants PREVAIL!

 Wonder weekend!!!
 Maria and I would like to thank all of you guys at Sail to Prevail for such an absolutely SPLENDID TIME sailing.
 Please send our kudos to the entire crew!!!